leondz/garak/FAQ.md

 The things garak probes for are generally not like traditional cybersec vulnerabilities.
 LLM model parameters don't and can't have vulnerabilities themselves; it's just data.
 What most of the probes in garak check for are whether or not a model can be made to behave unexpectedly at inference time, by breaking its alignment or output policy, using exploits.
 The DHS calls some of these behaviours "weaknesses"; see e.g. [CWE-1426](https://cwe.mitre.org/data/definitions/1426.html) for prompt injection.

 Some garak probes still check for traditional cybersecurity vulnerabilities within the scope of what can be extracted from APIs also used for inference.

+## I tried to scan a model from HuggingFace, but for some reason, the process got killed when loading checkpoint shards.
+I ran the scan in my Jupyter notebook locally, the model had already been downloaded during a previous run.
+I couldn't get past 75% without the process being killed.

+This sounds like hitting a resource limit - something external to garak, e.g. the kernel, has taken action.
+Does your process have access to the required system RAM and GPU memory

+## How can I use garak to scan a NIM of an LLM?
+What should the "model_type" be?
+And how do we pass the NIM endpoint url to garak?

+`model_type` should be "nim" for chat-type models (which is most of them - this selects the right class automatically.
+Then, set model_name to [organisation]/[model name] from [build.nvidia.com](https://build.nvidia.com) (the JSON example is authoritative).
+For example, `--model_type nim --model_name meta/llama-3.1-8b-instruct`.
+You will need to put the API key in the `NIM_API_KEY` environment variable, or in the config.

+## If I have already scanned a model on HuggingFace, and I use the same model somewhere else, say in a container, is it necessary for me to scan the container with garak as well?

+No, if the model is the same, you should get the same results - though there are some probes that scan the model files themself, which work on Hugging Face but not via a container.

+## How can I scan a RAG pipeline with garak?

+Currently the major attack we hear about in RAG systems is indirect prompt injection, and garak already scans for a few of those.

+## There are so many probes in garak, I was trying to scan a model for all probes, but it took hours and I eventually had to kill that scan.
+What is the recommended practice on scanning a model?
+Which typical probes are recommended?

+Recommended practice: it's really context dependent.
+The builtin "fast" config works pretty well (`--config fast`).
+It's also useful to run with `--parallel_attempts` (using a value of e.g. 20 or 40) if the model isn't local.

+## Once a model is scanned, there is really no need to scan it again for the same probe(s) unless the model has been customized/finetuned?

+We update garak by improving existing probes or adding new ones quite frequently, and so scores will go down over time - garak isn't a benchmark, and the more we learn about failures in LLMs, the harder garak gets.
+But if you're looking at a short period of just a month or two, then the scores will probably stay pretty much the same.
+We do not recommend relying on scores over six months old.

 <!-- ## Why the name?